-This information is for you if you believe or know that you have been a victims of Identity Theft.
+This information is for you if you believe or know that you have been a victim of Identity Theft.
 This crime may or may not be computer/Internet-based.
 Review the Identity Theft Victim's Packet (DOC).

 Do business with companies you know and trust.
 You may be doing business with a company located in another country.
 Investigate the company's track record.
 Resolving disputes or criminal prosecution is very difficult when crossing state or country borders.

 Know the terms and conditions of any services or product offer.
-The Federal Telephone and Mail Order Rule requires delivery of promised goods within 30 days. provide credit card numbers, bank accounts numbers, or your social security number unless your are certain that you trust the company.
+The Federal Telephone and Mail Order Rule require delivery of promised goods within 30 days.
+Provide credit card numbers, bank accounts numbers, or your social security number unless you are certain that you trust the company.
 Even partial information will allow a con-artist to steal your identity and put you into serious financial trouble.

 Whenever possible, you should use a credit card to protect yourself from fraud.
 It will be easier to dispute a charge when paid by a credit card than if you pay by check or money order.
 Legitimate companies will most likely accept credit cards.

-• Email, chat room & newsgroup users may not always be who they seem to be!
-When you receive an email containing an attachment, image or .wav file from an address you are not familiar with, it is best to NOT open the file.
+Email, chat room and newsgroup users may not always be who they seem to be!
+When you receive an email containing an attachment, image or.wav file from an address you are not familiar with, it is best to not open the file.
 Viruses can be forwarded to you even by your best friends!
 Report unsolicited email (also called "spamming") to your Internet Service Provider (ISP).

 We at the Holland Police Department hope that you understand the great complexity of investigating these types of crimes.
 We realize what it is to be a victim of these "invisible" criminals and will do all we can to bring about a criminal prosecution on your behalf.

-- Be sure that you have available the Incident/Complaint Number of the report initially taken by the Holland PD Officer.
+- Be sure that you have available the Incident/Complaint Number of the report initially taken by the Holland Police Department Officer.